-The Fund has immediate access to its cash holdings.
-Any borrowings from our cash holdings are of a limited short-term nature, the Fund's exposure to liquidity risk is considered negligible.
+The Fund has immediate access to its cash holdings and has access to an overdraft facility for short-term cash needs.
+This facility is only used to meet timing differences on pension payments.
+As these borrowings are of a limited short-term nature, the Fund's exposure to liquidity risk is considered negligible.